OpenGeoHub/spatial-sampling-ml/docs/sampling.md

 If you detect problems in feature space representation based on an existing point sampling set, you can try to reduce those problems by adding additional samples e.g. through **covariate space infill sampling** [@Brus2021sampling] or through 2nd round sampling and then re-analysis.
-Such methods are discussed in further chapters.
+These methods are discussed in further chapters.